Bright Future Prize

 Each of our four prize categories connect to a different way young people can make a difference to the world around them.
 The winners of our categories will share the £40,000 prize fund to help make their bright idea for a community project a reality.

-This category is all about sharing your passion so that even more people can enjoy and benefit from it too.
-Your project or cause might improve access to those who are less able to take part, promote outreach or inclusivity, or something else that will help bring what you love to more people in the community.
+Sharing your passion means even more people can enjoy, learn and benefit from it too.
+Perhaps your project is about improving access for those who are less able to take part, promote outreach, or further inclusivity so that even more people can experience what you love.

 Inspired by a simple act